Majiduzbak/Majiduzbak/README.md

 (With integrating, observational, simulations and machine learning methods)

 In more details, please visit: https://github.com/Majiduzbak/MSc_project.git

+"Currently I am lookin for jobs both inside and outside the Academia/industries" Please do not hesitate to contact me.

 <!--
 **Majiduzbak/Majiduzbak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.